phetsims/gas-properties/doc/implementation-notes.md

 `BaseScreenView` is the base `ScreenView` for all screens.
 As you can see, there are relatively few components that are shared by all screens.

-`ParticlesNode` renders a collection of particles using the `Canvas` API.
+`ParticlesNode` renders a collection of particles using scenery `Sprites`.

 ## _Ideal_, _Explore_, and _Energy_ screens